iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 SecComp (Secure Computing) is a security module in Linux that lets a process to transition one-way into a "secure state" where no system call other than `read()`, `write()`, `sigreturn()` and `exit()` is allowed.
 It's easily imagined that this feature is too strict for making something useful, and **seccomp-bpf** is an extension to the rescue.

+Seccomp BPF extends the seccomp module with Berkeley Packer Filter (BPF), an embedded instruction set that allows highly customized seccomp rules to be deployed.
+With BPF, you can create custom logic for system call filtering, including matching and testing individual system call arguments.

 ## Resource restriction

 ## Conclusion